 - Will I mix up the colors?

 - How can I keep them as organized as possible? 🤔

-I left the whole grid blank and added both the pen number & name in each square.
-I added different color stickers to each corner of the desk holder AND the print-out to make sure the orientation matched up, and started adding the colors one by one into their spots.
+I left the whole grid blank and added both the pen number and name in each square.
+I also added different color stickers to each corner of the desk stand AND the print-out to make sure the orientation matched up.

-I recorded a video (of course) & added it below to show the full process from start to finish.
+I recorded a video (of course) to show the full process from start to finish.
 Once they’re all in their spots you shouldn’t have to do it again, and you’ll have a handy little reference guide to show you where to find certain colors!

 - I HIGHLY suggest super-gluing the desk stand together so it doesn’t fall apart when transporting.
 After getting the pens and putting them all in their spots, I added them to the carrying case and traveled to Atlanta.
 When I got there, the side bars in the case had almost all fallen out, and the pens were all shifted out of their spots!
 It was HARD to get it all back in place, and when I got back home, I immediately glued the desk stand together so that wouldn’t happen again!